 It is a great place to start if you’ve ever been interested in the art of video games.
 Maybe you’re a digital marketer yearning to build a community of game-loving fans or a graphic designer who loves building characters.
 Believe it or not your skills are desired in the games industry – and we’re bringing you the best of the best people to share what this amazing world is like!

 Wondering how to be your best in a games career?
-If you’re full of curiosity about being successful in the games industry, this event delivers early career development and networking in a friendly way.
+Maybe you want to work in indie game studios or AAA gaming studios in Melbourne.
+If you’re full of curiosity about being successful in the games industry, #SheMakesGames delivers early career development and networking in a friendly way.

 There is a lack of opportunities for women to develop their skills in the games industry: the #SheMakesGames program will provide these women with the opportunity to network and get support from others, and give them skills and confidence to be in charge of their own careers.
 This professional development day offers a mix of training in both hard technical skills and the soft skills required to negotiate career success in the formative years of your early career.